peterpo2/AIPharm/README.md

 |------|-------|----------|
 | 👑 **Admin (default)** | peterpo2@abv.bg | Admin123! |

-> **Note:** Two-factor verification emails are routed to `peterpo2@abv.bg` by default.
-The backend saves each message as an `.eml` file under `AIPharm.Backend/AIPharm.Web/App_Data/Emails` for local review (the Docker setup mounts the same folder from the container).
+> **Note:** Registration confirmations and two-factor verification emails are delivered from `aipharm@outlook.com` to the address you register with.
+Make sure the Outlook SMTP credentials remain valid so the app can dispatch messages successfully.

 ---